MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/customize-opportunity-close-experience.md

 -   Customization of views

-## Create custom fields for Opportunity Close entity
+## Create custom fields for the Opportunity Close entity

-To enable sales representatives to capture relevant data about opportunity close, create fields as required by your organization for the **Opportunity Close** entity.
-For example, for all the won opportunities, your organization would like to know the profit margin.
-To achieve this, create a new field called Profit margin.
+To enable sales representatives to capture relevant data about an opportunity close, create fields as required by your organization for the **Opportunity Close** entity.
+For example, if your organization would like to know the profit margin for all the won opportunities, create a new field called **Profit Margin**.

 To create fields,